NIEM/NIEM.github.io/json/whatis/index.md

 * NIEM technical specifications
 * NIEM governance

-It is best, then, to think of NIEM as a community and standards organization like the World Wide Web Consortium (W3C) or Open Geospatial Consortium (OGC), one whose members voluntarily cooperate to define and employ its technical specifications, data model, etc. Some illustrative parallels are:
+It is best to think of NIEM as a community and standards organization like the World Wide Web Consortium (W3C) or Open Geospatial Consortium (OGC), one whose members voluntarily cooperate to define and employ its technical specifications, data model, etc. While there are of course important differences, some illustrative parallels are:

 | **Organization** | [NIEM](http://www.niem.gov) | [OGC](http://www.opengeospatial.org) |
 | **Technical specifications** | [NIEM Naming and Design Rules](https://reference.niem.gov/niem/specification/naming-and-design-rules/), etc. | [Geography Markup Language (GML) Encoding Standard](http://portal.opengeospatial.org/files/?artifact_id=20509), etc. |